galasa-dev/galasa.dev/src/markdown-pages/docs/managers/docker-manager.md

 | Valid values: | A comma separated list of ID.
 See CPS property <code>docker.registry.ID</code> |
 | Examples: | <code>docker.default.registries=LOCAL,DOCKERHUB</code> |

-In order to decouple Docker Registries from the Galasa Test, this property allows for the Docker Manager to search for images.
-The main reason being if the customer docker registry moves, only this property needs  to change, instead of having to change the source code of lots of tests. <br> <br> The registries are searched in order when looking for an image.
+To decouple Docker Registries from the Galasa test, this property allows the Docker Manager to search for images.
+The main reason being if the customer Docker Registry moves, only this property needs  to change, instead of having to change the source code of lots of tests. <br> <br> The registries are searched in order when looking for an image.
 When the image is located, the search stops.  <br> <br> If this property is provided in the CPS, the Docker Hub registry is not automatically appended.
 If it is required, then the DOCKERHUB id must be included.

 | Property: | Docker Registry Credentials CPS Property |